Charleston County, South Carolina: Law and government

 The county appealed.
 In July 2003, the 4th Circuit Appeals Court found that historic voting in the county was racially polarized and that minority candidates had mostly not been successful in seeking office, two conditions that are recognized under the law as showing discriminatory effects of the voting system in the county.
 As of July of that year, the 4th Circuit Court affirmed the District Court's ruling, and on April 29, 2004, issued its written decision affirming the District Court.
 Based on historical and economic analysis, the courts found that race was a more important issue than partisanship in influencing the outcome of the elections.
 The county appealed to the US Supreme Court, and a certiorari was denied in November 2004.

 The County Council system was changed in 2004 to elect individuals from nine single-member districts, with members serving four-year staggered terms.
 As of January 2015, elected members of the council include 4 White Republicans, 2 White Democrats and 3 African-American Democrats.
 Republican Elliott Summey was elected by council members as chairman, replacing Democrat Teddie Pryor, who had served for six years.
 Summey had served as his vice-chair for five years.
 Pryor was first elected to the council in 2004.
 Summey was first elected in 2008.

 Charleston County is split between South Carolina's 1st congressional district, represented by Republican Nancy Mace, and South Carolina's 6th congressional district, represented by Democrat Jim Clyburn.

 Politics

-A largely urban area containing the cities of Charleston and North Charleston, Charleston County is a reliable, but not overwhelming, supporter of the Democratic Party in the 21st century.
+A largely urban area containing the cities of Charleston and North Charleston, Charleston County is one of the more Democratic-leaning counties in what is otherwise a solidly red state.
 In 2020, it voted for Joe Biden by nearly 13 points, the best Democratic performance in the county since 1944 and over 20 points more Democratic than the state as a whole.
+In 2024, Charleston County shifted towards Donald Trump in tandem with the rest of South Carolina, with Kamala Harris only winning the county by roughly 5.7 points, although it still voted to the left of the state by a similar margin.
 No Republican presidential candidate has won the county in over two decades as of 2025.